| Duration: | 9 Day(s) - 8 Night(s) |

 Back to Kaolack for overnight

-Day7: Kaolack – Bandia – Dakar
+Day 7: Kaolack – Bandia – Dakar

-From Kaolack the peanut basin of Senegal, we will leave for Bandia wildlife.
+From Kaolack, the peanut basin of Senegal, we will leave for Bandia wildlife.

-Also be seen, birds species as small hornbills, eagles, vultures, kingfishers, grey herons…
+Also, bird species as small hornbills, eagles, vultures, kingfishers, grey herons…

-A visit under a special baobab tree for an archeological course, the tomb of the griots: Griots were peoples of castes, such as storytellers, drummers, singers, and were often buried inside the hollow of the baobabs
+A visit under a special baobab tree for an archeological course, the tomb of the griots: Griots were people of castes, such as storytellers, drummers, singers, and were often buried inside the hollow of the baobabs

-A stop at the bar for refreshments before continuing to Dakar
+A stop at the bar for refreshments before continuing to Dakar.

-Day8: Dakar – Goree Island
+Day 8: Dakar – Goree Island

 We will start this day with a city tour of Dakar and its vicinity.

-From Independence Place to the presidential house, then the main cathedral before continuing by a seafront drive towards Soumbedioune market
+From Independence Place to the presidential house, then the main cathedral, before continuing by a seafront drive towards Soumbedioune market

-We will also visit tourist hotspots like Kermel or Sandaga market.
+We will also visit tourist hotspots like Kermel or the Sandaga market.
 Continue to other highlights of the city, like the African Renaissance Monument and the Museum of black civilization.

-A 20-minute ferry ride will lead us to Goree Island a UNESCO World Heritage Site.
+A 20-minute ferry ride will lead us to Goree Island, a UNESCO World Heritage Site.

-Our visit will start at the famous slave's house, built-in 1776 by the Portuguese
+Our visit will start at the famous slave's house, built in 1776 by the Portuguese

-A lecture by the curator in this last house of slaves, to know about the captive's life and to observe the “Door of No Return” through which millions of Africans passed on the way to slavery in the Americas.
+A lecture by the curator in this last house of slaves, to know about the captives' life and to observe the “Door of No Return” through which millions of Africans passed on the way to slavery in the Americas.

 Ruled in succession by the Portuguese, Dutch, English, and French, its architecture is characterized by the contrast between the grim slave-quarters and the elegant houses of the slave traders.

-Today it continues to serve as a reminder of human exploitation and as a sanctuary for reconciliation.
+Today, it continues to serve as a reminder of human exploitation and as a sanctuary for reconciliation.

-Visit and overnight in Goree
+Visit and overnight in Goree.

-Day9: Goree – Departure
+Day 9: Goree – Departure